-In the last twelve months insiders netted US$2.3m for 39.77k shares sold.
-In total, Monster Beverage insiders sold more than they bought over the last year.
-The average sell price was around US$58.99.
-It’s not ideal to see that insiders have sold at around the current price.
-Since insiders sell for many reasons, we wouldn’t put too much weight on it.
-You can see a visual depiction of insider transactions (by individuals) over the last 12 months, below.
+In the last twelve months insiders netted US$14m for 225k shares sold.
+Monster Beverage insiders didn't buy any shares over the last year.
+The chart below shows insider transactions (by individuals) over the last year.
 By clicking on the graph below, you can see the precise details of each insider transaction!

-For a common shareholder, it is worth checking how many shares are held by company insiders.
+I like to look at how many shares insiders own in a company, to help inform my view of how aligned they are with insiders.
 Usually, the higher the insider ownership, the more likely it is that insiders will be incentivised to build the company for the long term.
-It’s great to see that Monster Beverage insiders own 1.3% of the company, worth about US$425m.
+Monster Beverage insiders own 2.1% of the company, currently worth about US$639m based on the recent share price.
 This kind of significant ownership by insiders does generally increase the chance that the company is run in the interest of all shareholders.